 Individuals and groups can actively participate to influence change to laws, and law reform bodies (including the Victorian Law Reform Commission, parliamentary committees, and Royal Commissions) can investigate and make recommendations for change.
 In this area of study, students investigate the need for law reform and the means by which individuals and groups can influence change in the law.
 Students draw on examples of individuals, groups and the media influencing law reform, as well as examples from the past four years of inquiries of law reform bodies.
-Students examine the relationship between the Australian people and the Australian Constitution, the reasons for and processes of constitutional reform, the successful 1967 referendum and calls for future constitutional reform, such as that articulated by the 2017 Uluru Statement from the Heart.
+Students examine the relationship between the Australian people and the Australian Constitution, the reasons for and processes of constitutional reform, the successful 1967 referendum and First Nations people and the 2023 referendum about an Aboriginal and Torres Strait Islander Voice.